Safety tips for manufacturing

 In 2015, we hired a prescription drug e to identify high-risk cases and work with injured workers and their doctors to prevent opioid addiction.

-Since then we’ve seen a reduction of 77 percent in the number of injured workers taking a higher dosage of opioid painkillers than is recommended for long-term use, said SFM Director of Medical Services, Ceil Jung, R.N., BSN, CCM.
+Since then we’ve seen a reduction of 77 percent in the number of injured workers taking a higher dosage of opioid painkillers than is recommended for long-term use, according to SFM research.

 Among a group of injured workers who were taking opioids in 2015, 87 percent have been weaned off completely, or are taking lower doses.